nipraxis/textbook/pages/the_problem.md

 > ...
 > Science is the belief in the ignorance of experts

+We will come back to this idea again, of science and not-science.

 The Royal Society of London was founded on the same idea.
 The motto of the Royal Society is "Nullius in Verba", often translated as "Take no-one's word for it".

 ![](../images/nullius_in_verba.jpg)